Efferent-Health/efferent-health.github.io/ReleaseNotes/eVue5.23/index.md

 ### Offline and Hybrid mode for SmartLink 5

 #### Hybrid mode:
-eVue shall detect a local SmartLink and retrieve the study images from the SmartLink installed in the same user network, this will increase the downloading experience of the studies.
+eVue shall detect a local SmartLink and retrieve the study images from the SmartLink installed in the same user network, this will increase the downloading experience of the studies by a factor of 5X-7X.

 #### Offline mode:
-In case eVue detects no connection with Efferent cloud platform, the user wil be notified to switch to offline mode.
-This feature will allow to keep working with the studies stored locally on SL5.
+In case eVue detects no connection with the Efferent cloud platform, the user will be notified to switch to offline mode.
+This feature will allow to keep working with the studies stored locally on SmartLink 5.

 <img width= 400 src="i5.png">

 ### Improvement of image rendering

-Image rendering has been improved, as well as the presentation of low and high resolution images by applying quality attribute correction and eliminating the grainy effect.
+The image rendering has been improved to use a higher quality when showing the entire image on the viewport.

 ## Bug Fixes